CTSRD-CHERI/cheribuild/README.md

                         Generic/README for more details (default: 'target-dependent default')

 Options for target 'run-minimal':
-  --run-minimal/monitor-over-telnet PORT
+  --run-minimal/ssh-forwarding-port PORT
-                        If set, the QEMU monitor will be reachable by connecting to localhost at $PORT via telnet instead of using CTRL+A,C --run-minimal/ssh-forwarding-port PORT
                         The port on localhost to forward to the QEMU ssh port.
 You can then use `ssh root@localhost -p
-                        $PORT` to connect to the VM (default: '<UID-dependent>')
+                        $PORT` to connect to the VM (default: '19519') --run-minimal/remote-kernel-path RUN_MINIMAL/REMOTE_KERNEL_PATH
+                        When set rsync will be used to update the kernel image from a remote host before launching QEMU.
+                        Useful when building and running on separate machines.

 Options for target 'bash':
   --bash/set-as-root-shell
-                        Set root's shell to bash (default: 'False')
+                        Set root's shell to bash (in the target rootfs) (default: 'False')

 Options for target 'qtbase-dev':
   --qtbase-dev/no-build-tests